Find a spider by...

 Paraplatoides nigrum? |

-(this identification is based on a paper by Marek Zabka - seen notes below)
+(This identification is based on the contents of a paper by Marek Zabka and may be an alternative species - see notes below)

 female: about 7 mm|